QOS: A Quantum Operating System: Overview

 \section{Overview}

-Quantum computing is characterized by four main challenges that limit its practicality: (1) Execution fidelity is hindered by the small and noisy QPUs.
-(2) In contrast to classical accelerators, QPUs exhibit vast spatiotemporal heterogeneities, which renders their performance non-deterministic in both dimensions.
-(3) QPUs are heavily underutilized to give high-fidelity results.
-(4) QPUs face vast load imbalance, which leads to prolonged waiting times for the users.

-Existing work is narrow-scoped and focuses on tackling one challenge at a time, but unfortunately, there are two main issues with this point solution approach.
-Firstly, composing the individual mechanisms to address all challenges at once is impossible without a common and unified infrastructure.
-Secondly, without synergies between the individual mechanisms, it is hard to maximize the objectives of the users, i.e., high fidelity and low waiting times, and the objectives of the quantum cloud operator, i.e., resource efficiency.

-To this end, we propose \projecttitle{}, an end-to-end system that tackles the challenges of quantum computing holistically. \projecttitle{} strives for three design goals: (1) A unified architecture that supports compiler and OS mechanisms with pluggable policies and tunable configuration for managing the tradeoffs of QC.
-(2) \projecttitle{} should enable the execution of large quantum circuits with high fidelity and scale with increasing incoming workloads and additional QPUs.
-(3) \projecttitle{} should be resource efficient by achieving high QPU utilization and balancing QPU load to minimize waiting times.
+We propose \projecttitle{}, a cloud operating system for quantum computing.
+In this context, we define a quantum cloud operating system as a systems software layer that transparently manages quantum jobs and resources efficiently w.r.t. job fidelity and waiting times (user's goals) and QPU utilization and load-balance (cloud operator's goals).
+Therefore, \projecttitle{} strives for three design goals: (1) \projecttitle{}'s \coloredText{architecture should be general and modular, cleanly separating mechanism from policy while enabling both cross-layer coordination and within-layer optimizations}.
+(2) \projecttitle{} should enable the execution of large quantum jobs with high fidelity.
+(3) \projecttitle{} should be resource efficient by achieving high QPU utilization and balancing QPU load to minimize queue waiting times.